noted-eip/protorepo/docs/account_service_documentation.md

 # Purpose

-The accounts service is part of Noted “micro services” architecture.
+The Account Service is part of Noted's "microservices" architecture.

-This service handles user-related tasks such as but not limited to accounts CRUD, authentification and listing
+This service handles user-related tasks such as, but not limited to, account CRUD, authentication.

 # Data Scheme